Out of the past: April 16

-Taxpayers crowded into the Cape Girardeau Post Office yesterday to mail their tax returns; area residents streamed into the post office throughout the day; “We will cancel 300,000 to 350,000 pieces of mail,” predicted Postmaster Mike Keefe; normally, the post office here cancels about 170,000 pieces of mail.
+Taxpayers crowded into the Cape Girardeau Post Office yesterday to mail their tax returns; area residents streamed into the post office throughout the day, most intent on mailing tax returns; "We will cancel 300,000 to 350,000 pieces of mail," predicted Postmaster Mike Keefe; normally, the post office here cancels about 170,000 pieces of mail.

 A joint meeting of the City Park Board and the Cape Girardeau City Council to discuss the master park development plan last night got off to a slow start, bogged down in silence at times and then ran into the wee hours of the morning; among items discussed was a proposal of the Park Board that the $20,000 allocated by the city for renovation of the outdated and deteriorated tennis courts in Capaha Park be used to build new courts in Arena Park near Marie Louise Lane.